Let Fi= the value of element i, 0 ≤ i < n. Let Hv = result of histogram function, an integer vector. The definition of the histogram function becomes:

 If you define NBINS without specifying MIN, MAX, and BINSIZE, the values are distributed among the (NBINS-1) with the last data value being placed in the last bin.

-Set this keyword to a named variable that will contain the maximum data value used in constructing the histogram.
+Set this keyword to a named variable that will contain the starting location of the last bin in the histogram.

 Set this keyword to a named variable in which the list of reverse indices is returned.
 When possible, this list is returned as a 32-bit integer vector whose number of elements is the sum of the number of elements in the histogram, N, and the number of array elements included in the histogram, plus one.
 If the number of elements is too large to be contained in a 32-bit integer, or if the L64 keyword is set, REVERSE_INDICES is returned as a 64-bit integer.